Queensland Cultural Centre: Architectural competition and concept

 In April 1973, Robin Gibson and Partners Architects won a two-stage competition to design the new Queensland Art Gallery in South Brisbane with a sophisticated design that was considered superior in its simplicity and presentation.
-While this design was never realized, the art gallery built as part of the cultural center was very similar in many ways, including the material palette and modernist design details inspired by the Oakland Museum in California in 1969.
+While this design was never realised, the art gallery built as part of the cultural centre was very similar in many ways, including the material palette and modernist design details inspired by the Oakland Museum in California in 1969.
 The original design occupied the block bounded by Melbourne, Grey, Stanley and Peel Streets.
 Over Stanley Street, a pedestrian walkway connected the gallery to the top of an amphitheatre leading to sculpture gardens along the river.

 The development of cultural institutions was reconsidered during 1974 and evolved into a much more ambitious project.
 In early November, Deputy Premier Sir Gordon Chalk (who had a genuine interest and commitment to the development of the arts in Queensland) announced a proposal for a $45 million cultural complex as an election campaign measure.
 While the development of the Art Gallery had been progressing, Chalk, with the assistance of Under Treasurer Leo Hielscher, had covertly commissioned Robin Gibson to produce a master plan for an integrated complex of buildings which would form the Queensland Cultural Centre (QCC).
 The plan included an Art Gallery, Museum, Performing Arts Centre, State Library and an auditorium and restaurant.
-The devastating floods of January 1974, which had further hastened the decline of South Brisbane, provided a timely opportunity to utilize more space adjacent to the river, through resumptions of flood-prone land.
+The devastating floods of January 1974, which had further hastened the decline of South Brisbane, provided a timely opportunity to use more space adjacent to the river, through resumptions of flood-prone land.